smartems/smartems/UPGRADING_DEPENDENCIES.md

 ### Local developer environments

-Please send out a notice in the grafana-dev slack channel when updating Go or Node.js to make it easier for everyone to update their local developer environments.
+Please send out a notice in the smartems-dev slack channel when updating Go or Node.js to make it easier for everyone to update their local developer environments.